5 Technologies That Are Reshaping Customer Experience

 “With micropayments you spend a small amount each time you view a piece of content, such as an article, video, etc.,” he said.
 “Paying per article incentivizes publishers to produce high-quality content to satisfy the audience.
 If the audience is not satisfied, they will stop making purchases.”

 The opportunity for using blockchain with regard to electronic health records and handling patient data is clear.
-In addition, expect to see a lot of investment from pharma in the areas of clinical trials and supply-chain solutions, Jacobs told CMO by Adobe.
+In addition, expect to see a lot of investment from pharma in the areas of clinical trials and supply-chain solutions, Jacobs told CMO.com.
 “The use of blockchain enables visibility through the drug supply chain tracking drugs to the point of origin and preventing counterfeits,” he said.